microsoft/tyger/docs/index.md

       link: https://github.com/microsoft/tyger

 features:
-  - title: Durable, high-throughput streaming
+  - title: Reliable streaming
-    details: Reliably transfer data streams, backed by Azure Storage.
+    details: Transfer data streams that can be read many times.
   - title: Provision and manage compute jobs
-    details: A simple model for provisioning compute jobs backed by Kubernetes
+    details: A simple model for provisioning compute jobs.
-  - title: No SDK required
+  - title: Any language, any kind of data
-    details: Signal processing code can be written in any language.
+    details: Tyger can be used with any language and and data format.
 ---